 Next make the filling by combining all ingredients in a medium bowl and mixing thoroughly.
 Set aside.

 When the dough has risen, cut it into two equal halves.
 Roll out one half on a lightly floured surface until it’s about 1/4″ inch thick.
-Try to roll the dough in as rectangular shape as possible.
+Try to roll the dough in as rectangular a shape as possible.

 With a sharp knife trim the rounder edges of the dough so that they form straight lines, which makes the babka braids look more tidy down the road.